poloclub/argo-scholar/README.md

 ## Quick Start

-For beginners, Argo Scholar provides 2 built-in sample paper citation and reference networks for literature exploration: **Deep Learning** and **Apolo Sample**.
+For beginners, Argo Scholar provides 2 built-in sample paper citation and reference networks for literature exploration: **Deep Learning** and **Spatial Computing**.

 If you have launched Argo Scholar with the above link, **Deep Learning** will automatically be displayed.
 You can also load sample networks at any time by selecting `Graph -> Load Sample` in the top menu.